KSCHdsc/BlackCap-Grabber/README.md

 </h2>

 **NOTE:** \
-BlackCap was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
+- BlackCap was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
+- You got an error? you've find a bug?? join the discord or create an issue!

 ---